Economic history of France: Popular Front: 1936

 Blum persuaded the workers to accept pay raises and go back to work.
-Wages increased sharply, in two years the national average was up 48 percent.
+Wages increased sharply; in two years the national average was up 48 percent.
 However inflation also rose 46%.
 The imposition of the 40-hour week proved highly inefficient, as industry had a difficult time adjusting to it.
 The economic confusion hindered the rearmament effort, and the rapid growth of German armaments alarmed Blum.
 He launched a major program to speed up arms production.
 The cost forced the abandonment of the social reform programs of the popular front had counted heavily on.

-Legacy of Popular Front
+Legacy of the Popular Front

 Economic historians point to numerous bad financial and economic policies, such as delayed devaluation of the franc, which made French exports uncompetitive.
 Economists especially emphasize the bad effects of the 40-hour week, which made overtime illegal, forcing employers to stop work or to replace their best workers with inferior and less experienced workers when that 40-hour limit was reached.
 More generally the argument is made that France could not afford the labor reforms, in the face of poor economic conditions, the fears of the business community and the threat of Nazi Germany.

 Some historians have judged the Popular Front a failure in terms of economics, foreign policy, and long-term political stability.
 "Disappointment and failure," says Jackson, "was the legacy of the Popular Front."
 However, it did inspire later reformers who set up the modern French welfare state.

 Vichy France, 1940–1944

-Conditions in Vichy France under German occupation were very harsh, because the Germans stripped France of millions of workers (as prisoners of war and "voluntary" workers), and as well stripped much of the food supply, while demanding heavy cash payments.
+Conditions in Vichy France under German occupation were very harsh.
+The Germans stripped France of millions of workers (as prisoners of war and "voluntary" workers), and of the food supply, while also demanding heavy cash payments.
 It was a period of severe economic hardship under a totalitarian government.

 Vichy rhetoric exalted the skilled laborer and small businessman.
-In practice, however, the needs of artisans for raw materials was neglected in favor of large businesses.
+In practice, however, the needs of artisans for raw materials were neglected in favor of large businesses.
 The General Committee for the Organization of Commerce (CGOC) was a national program to modernize and professionalize small business.